 Riptide GP: Renegade

 Looking for an action-packed racing game on mobile?
 Riptide GP: Renegade is all about illegal hydrojet racing in the far future.
 "Hydrojets?" you say.
 "What are those?"
 Well, if you imagine a jetski and speederbike from Star Wars got intimate, the resulting offspring might look a little like this.
 Take part in illegal street races down public waterways, perform stunts and tricks, and try to outmatch your opponents to steal that first-place crown.
-Riptide GP is everything you'd imagine from an illegal jetski street-racing game, which is to say it's a great time.
+Riptide GP is everything you'd imagine from an illegal jetski racing game, which is to say, a great time.

 Sky Force Reloaded

 It wouldn't be a list of mobile action games without an obligatory shmup.
 Sky Force Reloaded channels the high-flying retro bullet hell gameplay that the series is known for, as you pilot a top-down aircraft through wave after wave of oncoming enemies and flying bosses.
 There are 15 levels to sink your teeth into, plus a variety of aircraft to use, with hundreds of weapon and upgrade combinations to turn your measly fighter into a veritable flying fortress.

 This award-winning roguelike rhythm game is one of the most original dungeon-crawlers ever to be made, and now you can play it on Android, too.
 Descend into the crypt of the Necrodancer, moving to the relentless beat of each new floor in order to dodge and strike monsters, as you work your way deeper, fighting bosses and uncovering treasure as you go.
 There's even a singing dungeon vendor.
 What's not to love?
 You can enjoy Necrodancer's incredible soundtrack or even upload your own songs to listen to as you dance your way through the dungeon.